gridclub/r-summer-workshops-2016/data-extraction-and-preprocessing/data management and web scraping.md

 - Take a snack break if you like
 - Let us know what you find!
   - Do old people smell funny?
+- Complete list of `dplyr` functions can be found on the [data wrangling cheat sheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf)

 Web Scraping
 ========================================================